-OEE's request for renewal is based upon the facts underlying the issuance of the initial TDO and the evidence developed over the course of this investigation, which indicate a blatant disregard for U.S. export controls, as well as the TDO.
-Specifically, the initial TDO, issued on June 24, 2022, was based on evidence that Pobeda engaged in conduct prohibited by the Regulations by operating multiple aircraft subject to the EAR and classified under ECCN 9A991.b on flights into Russia after March 2, 2022 from destinations including, but not limited to, Antalya, Turkey, Gazipasa, Turkey, and Istanbul, Turkey, without the required BIS authorization.7
+OEE's request for renewal is based upon the facts underlying the issuance of the initial TDO, the renewal order subsequently issued in this matter, and evidence developed during this investigation.
+These facts and evidence demonstrate that Siberian continues to act in blatant disregard for U.S. export controls and the TDO.
+Specifically, the initial TDO, issued on June 24, 2022, was based on evidence that Siberian engaged in conduct prohibited by the Regulations by operating multiple aircraft subject to the EAR and classified under ECCN 9A991.b on flights into Russia after March 2, 2022 from destinations including, but not limited to, Atyrau, Kazakhstan, Bishkek, Kyrgyzstan, and Urgench, Uzbekistan, without the required BIS authorization.7

-As discussed in the December 20, 2022 renewal order, evidence presented by BIS indicated that, after the renewal order issued, Pobeda continued to operate aircraft subject to the EAR and classified under ECCN 9A991.b on flights into Russia, in violation of the Regulations and the TDO itself.8 Specifically, the December 20, 2022 renewal order detailed Siberian's
+As discussed in the December 20, 2022 renewal order, evidence presented by BIS indicated that, after the renewal order issued, Siberian continued to operate aircraft subject to the EAR and classified under ECCN 9A991.b on flights into Russia in violation of the Regulations and the TDO itself.8 Specifically, the December 20, 2022 renewal order detailed Siberian's